transloadit/uppy/.github/CONTRIBUTING.md

 category: "Other Integrations"
 ```

 This data is used to generate Uppy’s website.
-Refer to [the section about running the website locally](#website-previews) if you’d like to see how the docs look on the website.

 Any change of the documentation that involves a security best practice must substantiated with an external reference.
 See [#3565](https://github.com/transloadit/uppy/issues/3565).